 17. NHTSA traffic safety facts suggest that approximately 15% of all motorcycle fatalities could have been prevented if people wore helmets.

-The authorities estimate that motorcycle helmets saved 1,859 lives in 2017 and that helmets could have saved 749 bikers’ lives.
-This clearly shows how important it is to be adequately equipped.
+In 2019, motorcycle helmet use was 70.8%.
+Motorcycle helmets save numerous lives every year.
+That clearly shows how important it is to be adequately equipped.
 Don’t think about looking cool; think about safety.
 No one looks cool in an ambulance.

 18. Traffic accident reports show that 47% of people killed in car crashes didn’t have their seatbelts on.